 - Indian Ocean Tsunami, 2005: In response to the tsunami, AKAH provided relief aid in the state of Andhra Pradesh to approximately 4,000 people who benefitted from food kits comprising of rice, lentils, oil and other nutrients.
 Non-food items such as blankets, tarpaulins, bed and ground sheets, towels , kitchen utensils and clothing were also distributed.

 - Gujarat Floods, 2005: AKAH provided food to approximately 4,500 families, which reached over 20,000 beneficiaries.

 - Cyclone Ogni, 2006: In the immediate aftermath of the cyclone, AKAH distributed food to over 7,000 people (1,470 families) and 184 food packets for children in 15 villages for two days.

-- Post Indian Ocean Tsunami Project: In August 2009, AKAH completed its three year Andhra Pradesh Relief to Development (APR2D) Project, which stemmed from the devastating South Asian tsunami of December 2004 that claimed close to 200,000 lives and wiped out homes, livelihoods and infrastructure.
-The APR2D project reached over 4,000 families in 15 affected communities of the Krishna district, helping improve the ability to cope in times of disaster.
+- Post Indian Ocean Tsunami Project: In August 2009, AKAH completed its 3-year Andhra Pradesh Relief to Development (APR2D) Project, which stemmed from the devastating South Asian tsunami of December 2004 that claimed close to 200,000 lives and wiped out homes, livelihoods and infrastructure.
+The APR2D project reached over 4,000 families in 15 affected communities in Krishna District, helping improve the ability to cope in times of disaster.
 The aim of this project was to strengthen the capacities of communities at the local level to prepare, mitigate, prevent and respond to natural and man-made disasters.
-The project also aimed to reduce vulnerability from health and hygiene risks, establish partnerships with key stakeholders and disseminate knowledge and best practices while enhancing gender equality in the area.focus-india-apr2d-02.jpg
+The project also aimed to reduce vulnerability from health and hygiene risks, establish partnerships with key stakeholders and disseminate knowledge and best practices while enhancing gender equality in the area.